Even if you’ve heard about the 3.27 billion email and password combinations made public in 2020, you may not have heard the worst of it.

-In the battle against brute force attacks from hackers that can compute ridiculous numbers of hashes without rate limiting, users play a critical role in protecting your data with strong passwords.
+In the battle against brute force attacks from cybercriminals that can compute ridiculous numbers of hashes without rate limiting, users play a critical role in protecting your data with strong passwords.

-Here are a few other ways to keep your data safer:
+Here are a couple other ways to keep your data safer:

 The good news is that even as cybercriminals get more ingenious, new and innovative tools have been created to make personal data security easier than ever.
 And, as data nerds ourselves, Backblaze takes your cybersecurity seriously.
 Check out some of the ways we secure your data here.